DoingData/Jarvis_remote_desktop/GCP/remote_desktop.md

 ![image-20190528220143701](assets/image-20190528220143701.png)

 When you restart your instance next time.
-You will get a new external/public IP, so make sure you update your VNC connection properties.
+You will get a **new** external/public IP, so make sure you update your VNC connection IP address.